 (3) As soon as practicable after the appointed day, or the day referred to in section 20(3B), as the case may be, the Moderator for the time being of the Synod shall cause notice to be given to the Commissioner for Corporate Affairs of the names of all incorporated associations which by operation of this section have ceased to be incorporated under the Associations Incorporation Act 1895 4.

-[Section 29 amended by No. 19 of 2010 s.
+[Section 29 amended: No. 19 of 2010 s.
 51.]

 30. Purposes of incorporation